Fashion is something people either love or hate.

 Bra manufacturer Playtex made the spacesuits for Neil Armstrong and Buzz Aldrin when they went to the moon.

-Celebrities started wearing sunglasses in an attempt to remain anonymous to any fans they might bump into.
+Celebrities started wearing sunglasses in an attempt to remain anonymous from any fans they might bump into.

 The mini skirt was named after the Mini Cooper, the favorite car of its designer, Mary Quant.